 16% of sarcomas are found in a metastatic stage.
 The 5-year survival rate for people with a metastatic sarcoma is 16%.

-It is important to note that the length of time a person lives with sarcoma depends on many factors, including the size of the tumor, where it is located, the type, the mitotic rate (how fast the tumor cells are growing and dividing), and whether it is superficial or deep (see Staging ).
-If the sarcoma is diagnosed at an early stage and hasn’t spread from where it started, treatment is very effective and many people can be cured.
+It is important to note that the length of time a person lives with sarcoma depends on many factors, including the size of the tumor, where it is located, the type, how fast the tumor cells are growing and dividing, and whether it is deep (not just below the skin).
+If the sarcoma is diagnosed at an early stage and has not spread from where it started, treatment is often very effective and many people are cured.
 On the other hand, if the sarcoma has spread to other parts of the body, treatment can usually control the tumor, but it is not often curable.
 Learn more in the Stages and Grades section.